-The Microsoft Windows Malicious Software Removal Tool, located in the System32 folder, helps remove specific, prevalent malicious software from computers that are running Windows 7, Windows Vista, Windows Server 2003, Windows Server 2008, or Windows XP.
+The Microsoft Windows Malicious Software Removal Tool, located in the System32 folder, helps remove specific, prevalent malicious software from computers that are running Windows 10, Windows 8, Windows 7, Windows Vista & Windows Server.

 The Microsoft Malicious Software Removal Tool does not replace an antivirus product.
 It is strictly a post-infection removal tool.

 KB890830 lists the three key areas in which the tool differs from an antivirus application.

 - The tool removes malicious software from an already-infected computer.
 Antivirus products block malicious software from running on a computer.
 It is significantly more desirable to block malicious software from running on a computer than to remove it after infection.